New York Power Summit 2020

 - Explain how streamlining microgrid technology can increase infrastructure resilience

-- Describe business and financial opportunities to facilitate effective microgrid adoption
+- Describe business structures and financial strategies to facilitate effective microgrid deployment and accelerate electrification

 8:45 – 9:00 am :: Workshop Log In